-ESTA now has more than 2700 emergency marker locations identifiable to call-takers in the Computer Aided Dispatch system.
-A total of 401 emergency markers were added during 2013-14, covering 20 new environments and locations.
-Victoria has 162 locations served by the marker program with efforts during the year focused on a number of shared user trails and pathways.
+ESTA now has more than 3220 emergency markers identifiable to call-takers in the Computer Aided Dispatch system.
+Victoria has 219 locations served by the marker program with efforts during the year focused on a number of shared user trails and pathways.

 For further information on the emergency markers program, or for a copy of the Markers Design Guidelines, please email the team at Emergency.Markers [at] esta.vic.gov.au or call Jeff Adair, Markers Manager on (03) 8656 1218.

 ESTA has partnered with QR2id to publish the locations of emergency markers across Victoria - visit the QR2id portal for imagery and data of Victoria's emergency markers.
 The site also has other public safety markers found in other states and territories, as part of a public safety initiative.